seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-06-a.** Baseline: TZ-30 on `bench/backtest_guard_bench.py` (new),
+**Revision 2026-09-08-a.** Baseline: TZ-33 on `index.html` — `directionVerdict` computes
-`bench/backtest_bench.py` and `.github/workflows/bench.yml` — implementation commit
+the trade's levels at the ANCHOR, the price the card publishes as its entry — report `CryptoReports/TZ-33-entry-anchor-geometry-report.md`, accepted and merged.
-`7fdd7db`, report `CryptoReports/TZ-30-backtest-guard-in-gate-report.md`, merged.
+**The file table's hashes are the pin; the commit is provenance and is not restated here.** This revision was authored from delivered files rather than from a checkout, and a commit hash copied out of a report is the report's word rather than a reading (inv.
+55).
+Content is what this block pins and MD5 pins it either way.

-**The baseline names the implementation commit, not the merge commit** — a merge commit carries no content, and content is what this block pins.
+**What moves here is production's own PUBLICATION PRICE, and two instruments did not move with it.** `tradeGeometry` and `leverageDecision` now run a SECOND time at the anchor and the veto is read off that pass alone; `directionVerdict` takes `btcStats` for it; `planLine` prints the anchored stop (§3.12).
+No threshold and no production constant moves.
+Inv.
+35 was disproven by the change and is rewritten in place; inv.
+66 is new. **The journal still records the decision taken at `cur` beside a card that prints the decision taken at the anchor, and `--target`'s production arm is admitted at the anchor and resolved at `cur`** — one cause, two sites, reserved as TZ-35 (§3.13, §3.10, §10).

-**What moved at `-c` was a CONTROL and what moves here is the RUNNER READING of it.** The gate gained a fourteenth step and now builds a JavaScript bundle for the first time; no measured result, no threshold and no production constant moves with either revision.
+**The reconciliation is no longer 30 of 30.** UNI, XLM and ZEC now class `unexplained`, and that class removes a SYMBOL from `--target`'s arms rather than removing the run, so every mode behind that gate now measures 27 coins (§7, §3.14, §10).
+Nothing measured on run #16
-`index.html`, `main.py`, `catalysts.json` and the calibration record are untouched and every figure below the gate line is the one `-b` published.
-Two readings arrive: the hosted gate on the merge, and the inv.
-53 proof this map had recorded as owed.
+moves: that run was taken while the reconciliation was clean, and a sample is described by the universe it was taken on (§3.10b).

 **Contract v20 lands in the same revision and is not a TZ.** `EXECUTOR-INSTRUCTIONS.md` §2 gained the three `analyst/**` paths its class table never carried — `analyst/owner.json`,